-The market in London's Sister City of St. Thomas also had the best May since 2007, with 88 sales.
-The average price of a home in St. Thomas Year-to-Date stands at $218,916, up 9.5% from December 31, 2014.
+The market in London's Sister City of St. Thomas had not only its best July ever, but also its best MONTH ever.
+94 homes exchanged hands in July 2015, up 27%.
+The average price of a home in St. Thomas Year-to-Date stands at $218,775, up 9.5%.

-The best-selling house style in LSTAR's jurisdiction for May 2015 was the two-storey, then the bungalow, followed by ranches, then townhouse condominiums, then high rise apartment condos.
-As of May 31, the average price for a detached home Year-to-Date stood at $281,564, up 4.1%, while the average price for a condo over the same period stood at $189,832, up 3.8%.
-Year-to-Date the average price of all homes sold through LSTAR's MLS® stood at $263,785, up 3.8%.
+The best-selling house style in LSTAR's jurisdiction for July 2015 was the two-storey, then the bungalow, followed by ranches, then townhouse condominiums, then high rise apartment condos.
+As of July 31, the average price for a detached home Year-to-Date stood at $283,593, up 4.8%, while the average price for a condo over the same period stood at $191,169, up 4.6%.
+Year-to-Date the average price of all homes sold through LSTAR's MLS® stood at $265,902, up 4.6%.

 |High rise apt. condo||42||$169,922|